zhaochenze2007/computing-work/README.md

 # computing-work
 i am from dunman high school!
-I like to play badminton and games
+I like to play badminton and game
-I am good in games.
+(Idea used by Jasher Goh, 1G)